 The dove is the symbol of the Deliverance, also the avatar that ascends and descends the axis or world tree as an intermediary.
 It is inseparable from the symbolism of the Holy Graal.
 The serpent itself has a dual aspect, superior and inferior.
 Here it is played against the bird of heaven, as the Adversary or tendency towards evil that is in man.
 To a certain extent then, the soul must undergo trials in the underworld or infernal realm that has its equation with ‘ordinary life’, before reaching the centre of the labyrinth.
 Once the centre is reached—if it is reached and not denied—it becomes possible for the soul’s initiatory death and resurrection or ascent.

 Notes on our Lady Babalon

 This article further develops themes explored in our books Babalon Unveiled!
-Thelemic Monographs and the forthcoming Nu Hermetica.
+Thelemic Monographs and Nu Hermetica—Initiation and Metaphysical Reality.

 © Oliver St. John 2021